 The market price for our Common Stock is particularly volatile given our status as a relatively unknown company with a small and thinly traded public float, and lack of profits, which could lead to wide fluctuations in our share price.
-You may be unable to sell your shares of Common Stock at or above the offering price of the Warrant Shares, which may result in substantial losses to you.
+You may be unable to sell your shares of Common Stock at or above the public offering price of the Shares, which may result in substantial losses to you.

 The market for our Common Stock is characterized by significant price volatility when compared to the shares of larger, more established companies that have large public floats, and we expect that our share price will continue to be more volatile than the shares of such larger, more established companies for the indefinite future.
-The volatility in our share price is attributable to a number of factors.
-First, as noted above, our Common Stock is, compared to the shares of such larger, more established common stock is sporadically and thinly traded.
+For example, the last reported closing sale price of our Common Stock on Nasdaq was \$1.75 on December 2, 2021, however between July 22, 2021 and December 2, 2021 our Common Stock ranged from a high of \$7.06 per share to a low of \$1.70 per share, which fluctuations do not reflect a material change to our financial condition or operations during such period.
+Such volatility in our Common Stock price is attributable to a number of factors.
+First, as noted above, our Common Stock is, compared to the shares of such larger, more established companies, sporadically and thinly traded.
 The price for our Common Stock could, for example, decline precipitously in the event that a large number of our Common Stock is sold on the market without commensurate demand.
 Secondly, we are a speculative or "risky" investment due to our lack of profits to date.
-As a consequence of this enhanced risk, more risk-adverse investors may, under the fear of losing all or most of their investment in the event of negative news or lack of progress, be more inclined to sell their shares of Common Stock cont he market more quickly and at greater discounts than would be the case with the stock of a larger, more established company that has a large public float.
+As a consequence of this enhanced risk, more risk-adverse investors may, under the fear of losing all or most of their investment in the event of negative news or lack of progress, be more inclined to sell their shares of Common Stock on the market more quickly and at greater discounts than would be the case with the stock of a larger, more established company that has a large public float.
 Many of these factors are beyond our control and may decrease the market price of our Common Stock regardless of our operating performance.

-If and when a larger trading market for our Common Stock develops, the market price of our Common Stock is still likely to be highly volatile and subject to wide fluctuations, and you may be unable to resell your shares at or above the offering price of the Warrant Shares.
+If and when a larger trading market for our Common Stock develops, the market price of our Common Stock is still likely to be highly volatile and subject to wide fluctuations, and you may be unable to resell your shares at or above the public offering price of the Shares.